* Advanced Level Inorganic Chemistry Notes 7. GROUPS 1/2 s-block Alkali/Alkaline Earth Metals 7.1 to 7.4 Doc B

 • These abrupt changes in the successive ionisation energy graphs are clear evidence of principal quantum levels that the electrons occupy.

-• Atomic and ionic radius increases:
+• Atomic and ionic radius increase down the group

 • Because from one element to the next, an extra shell of electrons is added, increasing the electron 'bulk' and the outer electrons are increasingly less strongly held (see above).